State highways (Italy): Type E

 Type E highway is a single carriageway urban road with sidewalk.
 In Italy are called strade urbane di quartiere.

 If Type E highway travels across an urban area with more than 10,000 people, it is maintained by comuni, instead of ANAS.

 Speed limit in Type E highways is 50 km/h.

 Type F

 Type F highway is a road, which it cannot be classified as Type B, Type C, Type D and Type E. In Italy are called strade locali.

 An example of Type F highway is an urban road without sidewalk.

 If Type F highway travels across an urban area with more than 10,000 people, it is maintained by comuni, instead of ANAS.

 Speed limit in Type F highways is 90 km/h.
 If Type F highway is an urban road, speed limit is 50 km/h.

+Extent and management

+The Italian state highway network has approximately 25000 km of roads identified with the acronym SS.
+The body that manages these roads, with full state participation, is ANAS (National Autonomous Roads Company), founded in 1946, on the ashes of the old AASS (Autonomous State Roads Company) which in turn was established in 1928.
+Due to urbanization processes, it has abandoned some sections of state highways, following their acquisition by the interested comuni, who now take care of their maintenance.

 Downgrading of state highways

-From 1998, state highways of Trentino-Alto Adige/Südtirol are maintained by South Tyrol or Trentino local governments.

-From 2000, many state highways have been downgraded as regional road or provincial road.
-An example of downgraded state highway is SR 203, formerly SS.
+In Trentino-Alto Adige, the management of state highways has been delegated to the autonomous provinces of Trento and Bolzano since 1998 in application of the changes made by the legislative decree of 2 September 1997, n.
+320.

+With the legislative decree of 31 March 1998, n.
+112, implemented by the Prime Ministerial Decree. of 21 February 2000, many roads, or sections of road, were transferred from the national road property to the regional property, relieving ANAS of their management.
+Most regions have handed over the management of downgraded state highways to the provinces.
+Friuli-Venezia Giulia, Lazio and Veneto have created their own companies for the management of former state highways (Friuli-Venezia Giulia Strade, ASTRAL and Veneto Strade respectively).

+Having acquired the former state highways, the provinces and regions proceeded to change their numbering, sometimes limiting themselves to replacing SS with SR (regional roads) or with SP (provincial roads), maintaining the number when this did not create numbering conflicts with the existing regional or provincial roads; other times they also changed their number.